membersheep/ems/README.md

 ## TODO
 v0.1
 Functions
+	- Add all available outputs at startup
+	- Add LPD8 and MIDI Mix inputs if found
 	- A/B function: bank left button -> A: enables A (immediately) (A led on) bank right button -> B: enables B (immediately) (B led on) shift + A: copy A to B